roma-marshall/ton-explorer/README.md

 TON Explorer is an open source block explorer providing detailed TON’s blockchain data.
 No ads and tracking-free.

+## Awards

+This project is the winner of the [Hack-TON-berfest 2023](https://society.ton.org/hack-ton-berfest-2023) challenge.

 ## Recommended Installation

 ```